-The building firm which took over the Main Roads project was H A Doust Pty Ltd, led by John Doust AM (son of Master Builder H A Doust), which specialised in the new forms of concrete construction being developed in Perth.
+The building firm which took over the Main Roads project was H A Doust Pty Ltd, led by John Doust AM (son of Master Builder H A Doust), which specialised in the new forms of concrete construction being developed in Perth.33

 John Doust was President of the WA Master Builders Association from 1968-1970 and President of the Master Builders Federation of Australia from 1975-1977.
 In 2012, he was awarded a Member of the Order of Australia (AM) for his lifetime of commitment to the building profession and industry.
-By 2016, Doust was in his seventh year as a tutor of students studying for a Bachelor of Applied Science (Construction Management) at Curtin University.
+34 By 2016, Doust was in his seventh year as a tutor of students studying for a Bachelor of Applied Science (Construction Management) at Curtin University.
+35

-Other commercial buildings built by the Doust firm in the wider Perth CBD at this time included Doust Building, West Perth in 1973 (P25570 Below Threshold), R&I Bank Tower (1986), 108 St Georges Terrace, CML Office Tower (1982), 55 St Georges Terrace, and the Telstra Exchange Building in Wellington St, Perth (1974-79).
+Other commercial buildings built by the Doust firm in the wider Perth CBD at this time included Doust Building, West Perth in 1973 (P25570 Below Threshold), R&I Bank Tower (1986), 108 St Georges Terrace, CML Office Tower (1982), 55 St Georges Terrace, and the Telstra Exchange Building in Wellington St, Perth (1974-79).36

-The building was completed in 1970 and in June, 430 Main Roads staff moved into the new building, which could accommodate 660 people.
+In June 1970, 430 Main Roads staff moved into the new building, which could accommodate 660 people.
 For a time, the unoccupied space was taken up by Police administration.
-When the move was complete, it was the first time that all Main Roads staff had been together in one building since 1928.
+When the move was complete, it was the first time that all Main Roads staff had been together in one building since 1928.37

-A sculpture by Perth artist Margaret Priest was commissioned for the public reception and foyer of the new building and was officially unveiled by the Minister for Works, Ross Hutchison on 28 October 1970.
-Made of bronze, the artwork is an emblem for Main Roads that symbolises roads and bridges in urban and rural areas with an infinite line representing the future.
-The emblem is still in use in 2021.
+A sculpture by Perth artist Margaret Priest was commissioned for the public reception and foyer of the new building and was officially unveiled by the Minister for Works, Ross Hutchison on 28 October 1970.38 Made of bronze, the artwork is an emblem for Main Roads that symbolises roads and bridges in urban and rural areas with an infinite line representing the future.39 The emblem is still in use in 2021.
 Margaret Priest was one of the foremost figures in post-war art in Western Australia.
-Between 1950 and 1980, she created an important body of work, much of it in high profile public places
+Between 1950 and